trychlos/pwix-i18n/README.md

     The chosen language.

-    If not configured, `pwix:i18n` makes its best to provide a suitable default:
+    If not explicitly configured, `pwix:i18n` makes its best to provide a suitable default:

-    - if a previously chosen language has been stored on the local device, then use it (please note that this local storage is user-independant and device-only)
+    - if a previously chosen language has been stored on the local device, and the user has allowed the user of _cookies_ (if anyone has asked him), then use it (please note that this local storage is user-independant and device-only),

-    - else use the language provided by the `pwixI18n.defaultLocale()` method.
+    - else use the language provided by the `pwixI18n.defaultLocale()` method,

+    - else use the hardcoded `PI_DEFAULT_LANGUAGE`.

     In all cases, the language may also be defined later via the `pwixI18n.language()` method.